-The <br> tag defines a line break.
-Unlike the <p> tag that defines the paragraph, an empty indent is not added before the line.
+The HTML <br> tag defines a line break.
+Unlike the <p> tag defining a paragraph, an empty indent is not added before the line.

 |clear||Specifies how to process the next line if the text wraps around the floating element.

 |all||Reverses the flow around the element from the right and left edges at the same time.|